 The Main Street approach also advocates a return to community self-reliance and emphasizes the downtown's traditional assets: personal service, local ownership, unique architecture, and sense of community.

 The Main street program is helping preserve Florida history.

-The result for you is a group of almost 50 Florida towns and neighborhoods that are fun places to visit or live.
+The result for you is a group of more than 50 Florida towns and neighborhoods that are fun places to visit or live.

 These communities have become favorite Florida attractions.
 Most Florida Main Street downtowns have fine small restaurants, coffee shops, gift shops, antique stores and art galleries.
 All Main Street towns are pedestrian friendly.

 Learn more at the state's website, Florida Main Street Program.